On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: The Proof of Lemma

 The bottom line of (\ref{eqn:eleven}) is a concave quadratic in the variable $t_{PQ}$ hence, when minimizing it over $t_{PQ}$ in the range of $t_{PQ}\in \{ 0,1,2,\ldots,K-1\}$, the minimum is achieved when $t_{PQ}$ is $0$ or $K-1$.
 Plugging in $0$ for $t_{PQ}$ in the bottom line of (\ref{eqn:eleven}) yields $\frac{3}{8}\epsilon K^2-6K=K(\frac{3}{8}\epsilon K-6) $, and plugging in $K-1$ for $t_{PQ}$ in the bottom line of (\ref{eqn:eleven}) yields an expression bounded below by $\frac{1}{2}\epsilon K -7$.
 However, $\epsilon^2 K \in \omega (\log \nn)$ and $\epsilon \in (0,1)$ imply that $\epsilon K$ is greater than any particular number when $\nn$ is large enough, hence for large enough $\nn$ we have that the expression in (\ref{eqn:eleven}) is positive, i.e.

-We are now in a position to bound $\p (Y_{PQ} \leq 0)$, which will be accomplished using Theorem \ref{thm:bound}; there are a number of conditions and requirements for Theorem \ref{thm:bound}, which we next verify as holding.
+We are now in a position to bound $\p (Y_{PQ} \leq 0)$, which will be accomplished using Lemma \ref{thm:bound}; there are a number of conditions and requirements for Lemma \ref{thm:bound}, which we next verify as holding.